Phuong-Le/msa-nf/README.md

 python NNLS/run_NNLS.py -t SBS -c 192 -x
 ```

+Bootstrap option *-B* allows to run this script for a perturbed mutation table, using method specified with *--bootstrap_method* option (see more in the script).

 ## Similarity and attribution efficiency measurements

 ### Optimisation thresholds parameter space scan

-[Nextflow](https://www.nextflow.io/) scripts have been implemented to run the parameter space scan of the optimisation thresholds for NNLS routine.
+[Nextflow](https://www.nextflow.io/) script have been implemented to run the parameter space scan of the optimisation thresholds for NNLS routine.
 This can be run locally or on your favourite cluster.

 ```
 nextflow run run_NNLS_optimisation.nf